AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md

 You can use [!DNL Adobe Workfront for Jira] to integrate your [!DNL Jira] and [!DNL Workfront] systems.

 After installing the add-on, you can define workflows that create [!DNL Jira] issues automatically when [!DNL Workfront] work items are created.
-The items in both applications become linked, and some of their information can be automatically updated in both systems.&nbsp;
+The items in both applications become linked, and some of their information can be automatically updated in both systems.

 All users in [!DNL Workfront] and [!DNL Jira] can benefit from this integration.
-They only need a license for the system in which they work the most, and not for both systems.&nbsp;
+They only need a license for the system in which they work the most, and not for both systems.

 This add-on is available for the [!UICONTROL Server] and [!UICONTROL OnDemand] (or [!UICONTROL Cloud]) versions of [!DNL Jira] Software.
 This add-on is not available for the [!DNL Data Center] version of [!DNL Jira] Software.